-Wilde Women is the third and final installment of Louise Pentland’s Robin Wilde series.
+Wilde Women is the third and final instalment of Louise Pentland’s Robin Wilde series.
 I can happily say that I genuinely enjoyed the entirety of this series, although I will say I am often too skeptical of books written by “youtubers” and “influencers”.
 This mostly being because a lot of them seem to be handed a book deal when they haven’t really got anything to write about.
 This was not the case for Louise.
-The fact that she has written a story with real life problems, some of which seem to draw from her own life, and showcases (what I can only guess) a true showcase of single parenthood is something to admire.
+The fact that she has written a story with real-life problems, some of which seem to draw from her own life, and showcases (what I can only guess) a true showcase of single parenthood is something to admire.

-Synopsis:“Meet Robin Wilde: mum, newly-appointed official girlfriend, make-up artist extraordinaire and general plate-spinning, life-juggling, balance-seeking badass.
+Synopsis: “Meet Robin Wilde: mum, newly-appointed official girlfriend, make-up artist extraordinaire and general plate-spinning, life-juggling, balance-seeking badass.
 Or so I like to think.

 Everything seems to be slotting into place, not just for me but for my close-knit little world of friends and family too.
 Yet despite all that, I still feel like I’m blagging it.

 Although our lives sound great on paper, cracks are beginning to show.
 My best friend Lacey is struggling to bond with her baby, my lovely Auntie Kath suddenly seems distant and my daughter Lyla is finding it hard to adapt to having a man in our lives.
 I love that for once everybody is depending on me, but I’m starting to feel a bit overwhelmed – it’s like I have too many tabs open in my brain.

 Now I’ve been asked to go to the States for work, and it seems like the getaway we all need.
 Look out New York, me and my girls are on our way!
 But will the city that never sleeps make or break us?”